How to get from Antigua to Panajachel

 • First departure from Antigua: from 05:00 hrs

-For groups of 3 or more people, hiring a private vehicle is often the same or more economical per person than a shuttle.
+For groups of 3 or more people, hiring a private vehicle is usually the same or more economical per person than the shuttle.

 • Price: Q400–Q600 for the entire vehicle (regardless of the number of passengers)